 In one to two weeks after surgery, new skin will emerge that is pink, finer, and free of many wrinkles.
 It can take several weeks for all the redness to vanish.
 Often this redness can easily be covered up with cosmetics.
 Follow-up care involves using sunblock in order to protect the skin while new pigment is created.
 Patients may notice that the skin remains lighter for some time after surgery, but that condition will usually subside when the skin’s pigment level has been restored.

 Facial plastic surgery makes it possible to correct many facial flaws and signs of premature aging that can undermine self-confidence.
 By changing how you look, cosmetic surgery can help change how you feel about yourself.

 Experience Matters.
-As a double board certified Facial Plastic Surgeon at Northwestern with an expertise in the face and neck, Dr. Sidle can provide you with an individualized plan to achieve your goals of less facial lines and more youthful skin.
+As a double board-certified Facial Plastic Surgeon at Northwestern with expertise in the face and neck, Dr. Sidle can provide you with an individualized plan to achieve your goals of less facial lines and more youthful skin.
 Call our office for a one-on-one consultation.

 All post-operative instructions can be found on the Patient Resources page.

 Click Here to access our Before and After gallery of procedures.